Erutis/homelessness-predictor/README.md

 ### Terms

 - CoC: **The Continuum of Care (CoC) Homeless Assistance Program** assists individuals and families experiencing homelessness by helping homeless individuals and families move into transitional and permanent housing.
+I